 Select Proof using the same button to return to the normal proof view.

 Disclaimer – at the bottom of the page there is a disclaimer.
-You may turn this on and off as well as set the message and color in System settings: General.
+You can turn this on and off as well as set the message and color in System settings: General.

 Annotations – you may mark up the proof with circles, squares, post its, and pin drops, and this functionality is very useful when communicating within the team as well as with customers.
 To access annotations, open the messaging tool from the top on the right.
-Add any message by typing in some text at the button, and the annotation button will activate.
-Select the annotation tool you wish to add to the proof and it will appear in the upper left.
-You may reposition and resize as needed - once placed correctly, click the send button to post the message and annotation.
+Add any message by entering text at the button, and the annotation button will activate.
+Select the annotation tool you want to add to the proof and it will appear in the upper left.
+You can reposition and resize as needed - once placed correctly, click the send button to post the message and annotation.

 Messages with annotations work the same as other messages, including email notifications, ability to reply, edit, choose between public and private, etc. For more information on messages, see the section Order and Job Management.

-Job Selection – If you wish to move on to another job within the order once you have reviewed the current job, you may use the job selector from the toolbar at the right.
+Job Selection – If you want to move on to another job within the order once you have reviewed the current job, you can use the job selector from the toolbar at the right.